alexchans/Network_Project2/README.md

 - **Design**: Multi-tier architecture with core, distribution, and access layers enhances scalability and performance.
 - **Traffic Insights**: Synthetic traffic and Wireshark capture ensure realistic testing.
 - **Metrics Evaluation**: Calculated metrics provide actionable insights for optimization.

-### Future Enhancements

-- Implement additional redundancy for failover scenarios.
-- Extend metrics to include latency and end-to-end delay.
-- Automate the workflow for real-time testing and monitoring.

-This project demonstrates the practical application of network concepts, bridging the gap between academic theory and real-world requirements.